Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/2d-index.md

-#2D components and features
+#2D graphic features

-The 2D Lighting system included with URP consists of a set of artist friendly tools and runtime components that help you quickly create a lit 2D Scene through core Unity components such as the Sprite Renderer, and 2D Light components that act as 2D counterparts to familiar 3D Light components.

-These tools are designed to integrate seamlessly with 2D Renderers such as the Sprite Renderer, Tilemap Renderer, and Sprite Shape Renderer.
-This system of tools and components are optimized for mobile systems, and for running on multiple platforms.

--older content subject to change-

-When using URP with the **2D Renderer** selected, the **Light 2D** component introduces a way to apply 2D optimized lighting to Sprites.

-You can choose from several different Light Types with the **Light 2D** component.
-The Light Types currently available in the package are:
+2D features included with URP are the [2D Lighting](Lights-2D-intro.md) graphics pipeline which allows you to create 2D Lights and 2D lighting effects; and the [2D Pixel Perfect Camera](2d-pixelperfect.md) for implementing the pixelated visual style with your projects.
+The following are the different 2D Light Types included in the package's **Light 2D** component:

 - [Freeform](LightTypes.html#freeform)
 - [Sprite](LightTypes.html#sprite)